cosmicrafts/Tournament-Poll/README.md

 ### Script 1 - Register Identities (`register_identities.sh`)

-This script registers multiple identities for testing purposes.
+This script registers multiple identities for testing purposes with the name of player#.
+It will prompt how many identities you want to create to automate the script tournament automated creation process

 To run the script:
 ```bash